MarauderPixie/serious_hugo/content/project/sr_latex/index.md

 The original font is **Njord**, which you can actually get for a reasonable \~16€.
 Free fonts similar to it are

--   [Montserrat Regular](https://www.whatfontis.com/FF_Montserrat-Regular.font) - is *really* close, it's a little bit more sleek and the only major differences are in the letters J and Q (and minor ones in E, F, L and Z)
+-   [Montserrat](https://fonts.google.com/specimen/Montserrat) - is *really* close, it's a little bit more sleek and the only major differences are in the letters J and Q (and minor ones in E, F, L and Z); either the medium 500 or 600 weight in all caps will do
 -   [Charger Sport Black Extended](https://www.whatfontis.com/FF_Charger-Sport-Black-Extended.font) - this better matches the thickness of Njord, but otherwise is off in quite a few ways

 ### Text Body